a collection of notes on areas of personal interest

 Here I’ve introduced a photo of the fort at Zubara in the north of Qatar taken by a young Arab photographer.
 You will see that it is deliberately sloped bottom left to top right and, as many photos by the same photographer share this style, I assume it is deliberate and thought to be a good way of showing this powerful subject.
 To a Westerner it appears to be a strong, positive presentation, and I see from the site where I found it that it has had a number of positive comments made on it.

 And, here I’ve reversed the above photograph.
 In the West, because we read everything we see from left to right, we might assume that, with the image reversed, it will appear to us in a negative or depressed manner.
-This is certainly how it appears to me; it appears that the gun is almost beginning to run away and the fort itself seems to be about to slide off the edge of the page.
+This is certainly how it appears to me; it looks as if the gun is almost beginning to run away and the fort itself seems to be about to slide off the edge of the page.
 So, what’s happening?
 Why might an Arabic viewpoint see it differently from the way in which I do?

 Of particular relevance is the Western practice of writing from the left which extends itself both to the manner in which we observe and ‘read’ pictures, as well as to psychological constructions placed upon the manner in which we choose to locate writing on a page, set out the lines of handwriting and the slope of the individual letters.